ralfholly/flashme/README.md

 ## Notification When Cards Have Expired

-A very simple approach to get notified when cards have expired is to run a check regularly (e. g. every hour as a cron job) and display a notification whenever an interactive shell is opened
+Here's a simple solution if you want to get notified when cards have expired.
+Run a check regularly (e. g. every hour as a cron user job) and display a notification whenever an interactive shell is opened:

 ```
 $ crontab -e